Why Are "Zero-Kilometer Used Cars" So Sensitive?

 This is a profound statistical counterintuition phenomenon—

-We usually assume that the higher the "exposure level" of a variable, the higher the cost of falsifying it.
-But in certain systems, precisely because the exposure level is high, manipulating these variables can maximize the "narrative effect," making them more worthy of being falsified.
+We usually assume that the higher the "exposure" of a variable, the higher the cost of falsifying it.
+But in certain systems, precisely because the exposure is high, manipulating these variables can maximize the "narrative effect," making them more worthwhile to falsify.

 The consequences of this counterintuition are disastrous: